mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 14 September 2025

-- The average temperature today is 9.92˚C,
+- The average temperature today is 11.76˚C,
-- With highs of 10.54˚C and lows of 9.26˚C,
+- With highs of 12.77˚C and lows of 10.93˚C,
-- It may feel like 9.92˚C with overcast clouds
+- It may feel like 11.18˚C with clear sky
-- The wind speed is 0.45m/s and visibility is 10000m
+- The wind speed is 2.57m/s and visibility is 10000m
-- The pressure is 1011hPa and humidity is 91%
+- The pressure is 1011hPa and humidity is 84%
 - The sun will rise at 05:41 and set at 18:26

 <!-- weather_marker ends -->